oze4/workerpoolxt/README.md

 ### Error Handling

 - What if I encounter an error in one of my jobs?
-- How can I handle or check for it?
+- How can I handle or check for errors/timeout?

+#### Return Error From Job

 ```golang
 // Just set the `Error` field on the `wpxt.Response` you return